ZainAmjad68/js-to-ts-migration-guide/README.md

-# js-to-ts-migration-guide
+# JavaScript-to-TypeScript-migration-guide

 If you've reached here, you might already know that TypeScript is a superset of JavaScript and that TypeScript is eventually transpiled to JavaScript so that it can be run.
 That begs the question, **why would anyone want to migrate to TS?**

 ## Why do it?
-There are several reasons why one might want to convert his JavaScript project to TypeScript.
+There are several reasons why one might want to convert his JavaScript project to TypeScript, with the most obvious being gaining the ability to detect errors while writing code and not during compilation.

-While the size, scope, and complexity of programs written in JavaScript has grown exponentially, the ability of the JavaScript language to express the relationships between different units of code has not.
+Also, even though the size, scope, and complexity of programs written in JavaScript has grown exponentially, the ability of the JavaScript language to express the relationships between different units of code has not.
 Combined with JavaScript’s rather peculiar runtime semantics, this mismatch between language and program complexity has made JavaScript development a difficult task to manage at scale.

+TypeScript can help you fill that mismatch by providing OOP like features that can help you model clearer relationships between different parts of your code.

+But that typically only applies to new projects, because converting a large project written using functional paradigm into OOP's class based structure requires a lot of time and resources, so much so that you're better off writing the whole thing from scratch.

+So, the main reason for converting an existing project to TypeScript would be to improve the developer's experience and possibly find errors before run-time (especially useful for projects where each deployment takes a long time).

-It's always good to validate that you're doing something for the right reasons, because
+So, now that you're here, it's always good to validate that you're doing this for the right reasons.

 Here are some of the good reasons for deciding to migrate to TypeScript:

 - Taking advantage of its Type Annotations
 - Language Features provided on top of JavaScript
-- Intellisense | API Documentation
+- Enhanced Intellisense | API Documentation

 And here are some not so good reasons for migrating: